 The cancer has recurred (come back) after it has been treated.
 The cancer may come back in the bone or soft tissue where it began or in another part of the body.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of Ewing sarcoma.
 The pediatric oncologist works with other health care providers who are experts in treating children with Ewing sarcoma and who specialize in certain areas of medicine.
-These may include the following specialists:
+Other specialists may include:

 Radiation therapy is used when the tumor cannot be removed by surgery or when surgery to remove the tumor will affect important body functions or the way the child will look.
 It may be used to make the tumor smaller and decrease the amount of tissue that needs to be removed during surgery.
 It may also be used to treat any tumor that remains after surgery and tumors that have spread to other parts of the body.